brhanuhailu/vet_clinic/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

-- Use [schema.sql](./schema.sql) to create all tables.
+- Use [schema.sql](https://github.com/brhanuhailu/vet_clinic/blob/dev/schema.sql) to see all created tables.
-- Use [data.sql](./data.sql) to populate tables with sample data.
+- Use [data.sql](https://github.com/brhanuhailu/vet_clinic/blob/dev/data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**
+- Check [queries.sql](https://github.com/brhanuhailu/vet_clinic/blob/dev/queries.sql) for examples of queries that can be run on a newly created database.

 <a name="readme-top"></a>